-CHFA advises, but does not require, a pre-application meeting between CHFA, Department of Housing (DOH) (if necessary) and any member(s) of the development team who wishes to participate.
+CHFA requires a pre-application meeting between CHFA, Connecticut Department of Housing (DOH) (if necessary) and any member(s) of the development team who wishes to participate.
 The intention of this meeting is to discuss the overall structuring of the financing, including but not limited to existing CHFA and/or DOH debt, prepayment, waivers, statutory requirements, etc.